Using machine learning to parameterize moist convection: potential for modeling of climate, climate change and extreme events: Training and validation of the random forest

 \subsection{Conservation of energy and non-negative precipitation}

 As can be seen in Fig.~\ref{fig_precip_scatter}, non-negativity of precipitation is ensured by the RF, and this holds because the predictions of the RF are means over select training samples that all have non-negative precipitation.
 Conservation of the column-integrated moist enthalpy, which is linear in temperature and specific humidity in the GCM, is also ensured for the same reason.
-The root-mean-squared error (RMSE) in conservation of column-integrated moist enthalpy in the control climate, expressed as a mean heating rate, is the same at $2 \times 10^{-3}$ K day$^{-1}$ for both the training dataset and the RF predictions on the test dataset.
+The root-mean-squared error (RMSE) in conservation of column-integrated moist enthalpy in the control climate is very small at 0.2 W m$^{-2}$ for both the training dataset and the RF predictions on the test dataset.
+This error in conservation with the RF is substantially smaller than errors of order 50-100 W m$^{-2}$ that were reported recently for ANN parameterizations \citep{brenowitz18,rasp18}, with the caveat that these reported conservation errors are not only due to errors in the ANNs and could be removed with a post-prediction adjustment.